 Start Building Stronger Customer Relationships With 3 Simple Steps

+Now it’s time to set up a MailChimp Newsletter.
 We hope you’re feeling inspired after reading The 5 Elements of an Excellent Small Business Newsletter and have started coming up with some awesome ideas for content to share with your customers and prospective clients.

 If you haven’t read that article yet, it’s worth checking out.
 Digital marketing is crucial for small businesses today.
 Improving your strategy and overall customer communication is one of the best ways to grow your business and establish long-lasting customer relationships.

 We’re continuing our efforts to support you with useful resources that remove mystery and frustration from small business marketing.
 Whether you’re curious to learn how to build a marketing plan or learn more about using email for your small business, we’re here to help.

 MailChimp is one of the most well known and popular email marketing services available.
 It’s free to sign up (although there are paid options available if you need more features), simple to use, and has a plethora of templates for you to choose from to make your newsletters look appealing and professional.

 SendinBlue and Constant Contact are other excellent email services that we recommend.
 If you’re interested in comparing the three, we have another post that does just that to help you make your decision.